madetech/learn/additional-skills/git/README.md

 * Explain the difference between `origin/master` and `master`
 * Demonstrate setting the default upstream branch for a local branch
 * Demonstrate force pushing rebases into isolated upstream Pull Request branches
+* Demonstrate force pushing with lease
+  * Can explain what this does and why it is useful.

 ## Ignoring files